emirick72/CS_417_Semester_Project_Emily_Rick/README.md

 ______

 ## Documentation Requirements
 All code must be properly and fully documented using a language appropriate comment style.
 All functions (including parameters and return types) must be documented.
+* Doxygen can be used for C++, Java, or JavaScript.
+* Javadoc can be used for Java.
+* Pydoc or Sphinx can be used for Python.